awsdocs/aws-systems-manager-user-guide/doc_source/setup-create-users-nonadmin-groups.md

 1. In the policy list, do the following:
    + If you want to provide users with permission to use Resource Groups and the Tag Editor, choose the **SSMTagEditorAndResourceGroupAccess** policy that you created in the procedure [Task 1: Create Policies for Tag Editor and Resource Groups](setup-create-users-nonadmin-policies.md)\.
 If you gave the policy a different name, choose that name instead\.
-   + To provide users in this group with full access to the Systems Manager console, select the box next to `AmazonSSMFullAccessPolicy`\.
+   + To provide users in this group with full access to the Systems Manager console, select the box next to `AmazonSSMFullAccess`\.

      \-or\-

-     If you want users in this group only to view Systems Manager data, and not create or update resources, select the box beside `AmazonSSMFullAccessPolicy`\.
+     If you want users in this group only to view Systems Manager data, and not create or update resources, select the box beside `AmazonSSMReadOnlyAccess`\.
    + To provide users with access to the **Built\-In Insights** and **Dashboard by CloudWatch** pages in the Systems Manager console, select the boxes next to these managed policies:
      + **AWSHealthFullAccess**